katilp/sandbox/datasets.rst

 MC dataset are searchable by `categories <http://opendata.cern.ch/docs/simulated-dataset-categories>`_, which can be found under "Filter by category" on the left bar of the search page.

-The dataset name consists of three parts separated by "/", e.g. "/DYToMuMu_M-15To50_Tune4C_8TeV-pythia8/Summer12_DR53X-PU_S10_START53_V19-v1/AODSIM".
+The dataset name consists of three parts separated by "/", e.g.:

+..

+  /DYToMuMu_M-15To50_Tune4C_8TeV-pythia8/Summer12_DR53X-PU_S10_START53_V19-v1/AODSIM
 The first part indicates the simulated physics process (DYToMuMu), some of the production parameters (M-15To50_Tune4C), collision energy (8TeV), and the event generator used in the processing chain. `CMS simulated datasets names <http://opendata.cern.ch/docs/cms-simulated-dataset-names>`_ gives more details in the naming.
 The second part is the production campaign (Summer12_DR53X), `pile-up <http://opendata.cern.ch/docs/cms-guide-pileup-simulation>`_ profile (PU_S10) and processing `conditions <http://opendata.cern.ch/docs/cms-guide-for-condition-database>`_ (START53_V19), and the last one indicates the data format (AODSIM).

 Dataset contents
 ~~~~~~~~~~~~~~~~